Jankyboy/express-samesite-default/README.md

 Express SameSite Default
 ------------------------

-Defaults cookies to SameSite=None if not specified.
+Defaults cookies to `SameSite=None` if not specified, and adds `Secure` flag to all cookies.

 Usage: